mottzi/Mist/README.md

 > [!WARNING]
 > This is just a proof of concept implementation and not at all production ready!

-AFAIK, the Swift/Vapor ecosystem does not currently have an equivalent to Phoenix [LiveView](https://hexdocs.pm/phoenix_live_view/welcome.html) or Laravel [Livewire](https://livewire.laravel.com)...
-If you know any Swift at all, please contribute to this project however you can!
+AFAIK, the Swift/Vapor ecosystem does not currently have an equivalent to Phoenix [LiveView](https://hexdocs.pm/phoenix_live_view/welcome.html) or Laravel [Livewire](https://livewire.laravel.com), [HTMX](https://htmx.org) etc. The end goal of this project is to make Mist a usefull equivalent to those tools, but for the Swift / Vapor ecosystem!

+Please consider using your Swift skills to contribute to Mist in whatever ways you can, as this project will only go as far as the community takes it!
+If you have suggestions or criticism, feel free to [open an issue](https://github.com/mottzi/Mist/issues/new)!

 ## Demo